 1. You Place Your Order

 You can request a part through several channels.
-Place an order online through PartsWeb 24/7, call toll free to 888-4MAZAK1 (888-462-9251), email firstname.lastname@example.org or fax your order to 859-342-1350.
+Place an order online through PartsWeb 24/7, call toll free to 888-4MAZAK1 (888-462-9251), or email firstname.lastname@example.org.
 Mazak assures same-day shipment for parts ordered as late as 7:00 pm Monday through Friday or 2:00 pm on Saturday.
 Mazak’s call center is operational six days a week for our customers’ convenience, Monday through Friday until 7:00 pm and 2:00 pm on Saturday.

 2. Parts Support Employees Verify Your Order